 - The Grapes of Wrath.
 John Steinbeck.
 Penguin Classics, 1939.

 It’s not here because it won a Pulitzer Prize.
-It’s here because it helped galvanized us in many ways.
+It’s here because it helped galvanize us in many ways.
 Our penchant for social justice as well as our desire to feed the hungry and treat the land with respect were inspired by or reinforced by this book.
 It also steered us toward taking the Food Stamp Challenge, or SNAP challenge, which changed our lives in just a week.
 The Dew did an entire book club around this novel, which you can read about starting here.

 - The Holistic Orchard: Tree Fruits and Berries the Biological Way.
 Michael Phillips.
 Chelsea Green, 2011.